Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo: Abstract

-This system (hereafter: the {\it Tusitala} Group) is used in this paper to demonstrate three main results: (1) Passively evolving, metal-enriched, massive galaxies formed expeditiously and exist earlier than what state-of-the-art simulations predict.
+This system (hereafter: the {\it Tusitala} Group) is used here to demonstrate three main results: (1) Passively evolving, metal-enriched, massive galaxies formed expeditiously and exist earlier than what state-of-the-art simulations predict.
 (2) Even though the immediate neighborhood of those massive galaxies is gas rich, they manage to remain quiescent for hundreds of million years.
-(3) The star formation is suppressed due to the large amounts of energy that are injected into the circum- and inter-galactic medium around the early-formed massive galaxy, from both earlier star formation events and nuclear activity of the massive galaxy itself and, remarkably, by other galaxy companions, which can perturb the halo and prevent its gas from reigniting the star formation.
+(3) Massive galaxies (in our case, a pair of them) can be surrounded by significant amounts of ionized gas presenting kinematic structures and emission-line ratios compatible with tidal disruption, AGN photoionization and shocks.

 The novel and unique JWST IFS dataset used in this paper includes prism observations with low spectral resolution ($R\sim100$) and wide spectral range ($\lambda=0.6-5.2$~$\mu$m), and grating observations with high spectral resolution ($R\sim2700$), covering the H$\alpha$ and H$\beta$+[OIII] spectral ranges (from 1.6 to 3.1~$\mu$m).
-The spatial resolution of the NIRSpec IFS data ranges from FWHM $\simeq$ 0.1'' to 0.18'', allowing us to probe this high-redshift system with spatially resolved spectroscopy at sub-galactic, kiloparsec physical scales within a region of $15\times15$~kpc$^2$ (in contrast with other studies based on slit spectroscopy, lacking the spatial resolution and the 2D coverage achieved with the IFS).
+The spatial resolution of the NIRSpec IFS data ranges from FWHM $\simeq$ 0.1'' to 0.18'', allowing us to probe this high-redshift system with spatially resolved spectroscopy at sub-galactic, kiloparsec physical scales within a region of $15\times15$~kpc$^2$ (in contrast with other studies based on slit spectroscopy, lacking the 2D coverage achieved with IFS).

-The JWST/NIRSpec observations reveal a very complex structure in this group of high-redshift galaxies \citep{{2023arXiv231003067P}}.
-This is shown in Fig.~\ref{fig:rgb}.
-Apart from the Jekyll and Hyde galaxies located in the center of the image, several more companions are detected in the JWST/NIRSpec data extending over a 225~kpc$^2$ area.
+The JWST/NIRSpec observations reveal a very complex structure in this group of high-redshift galaxies.
+This is shown in Fig.~1.
+Apart from the Jekyll and Hyde galaxies located in the center of the image and whose accurate redshift determinations, kinematics analysis, and dust content are presented in Figure~2 and Extended Data Figures~1, 2, 3, 4, and 5, several more components are detected in the JWST/NIRSpec data extending over a 225~kpc$^2$ area.
 The NIRSpec observations reveal emission lines (the brightest being [OIII] and H$\alpha$, the latter depicted in the figure in green) arising from an extended region (5~kpc diameter) located to the Northeast of the most massive galaxy (Jekyll).
 We dub this region Eastfield.
-A very elongated region (6~kpc long, 3~kpc wide, extending along the NE to SW direction) with emission lines is located to the West, dubbed Mr~West.
+A very elongated region (6~kpc long, 3~kpc wide, extending along the NW to SW direction) with emission lines is located to the West, dubbed Mr~West.
+Emission line ratio properties are presented in Extended Data Figure~6 and Methods section~3.2.